FranceGrilles/monitoring-cloud/README.md

 ## Goals
 Use tempest to monitor the stack and present the results to Nagios/Icinga

-With access to the API services will try to :
+With access to the API services fgcloud-scripts will try to :

 * add/upload custom image (small one like cirros or tinylinux)
 * create a tiny node with that image and a custom SSH-key